But what if you move somewhere so multicultural that there are four official languages? You get a quirky unofficial fifth language!

 Singlish is that unofficial fifth language of Singapore.
 It stems from English and features Malay, Chinese and Tamil dialects.
 The end result is a unique cultural patchwork that Singaporeans around the world know by heart.

-'Lah' is the simplest and most iconic word in Singlish - think 'yeah mate' in Australia or 'eh' in Canada.
+'Lah' is the simplest and most iconic word in Singlish – think 'yeah mate' in Australia or 'eh' in Canada.
 But what if we told you it has no meaning?
-'Lah' is an expression after a statement as a mere emphasis.
+'Lah' is simply used to add emphasis after an expression after a statement.

 How to use it: "What's for lunch today?"
 "Chicken rice sounds good lah!"
 "Okay can!"

 One thing about Singlish is it gets straight to the point.
 'Can' is a snappy way of saying yes to a request or whether something can be done, cutting 'sure, yes we can' to a simple 'can'.
 Can you dig it?
 Can!